ansys/pymeilisearch/README.rst

    :alt: Black

-The PyMeilisearch CLI is a command-line interface utility for interacting with MeiliSearch, an open-source search engine.
+PyMeilisearch is a command-line interface (CLI) utility for interacting with MeiliSearch, an open-source search engine.
 It provides convenient commands for uploading files or websites to MeiliSearch indexes.